bitcoinadditional/BTCA/doc/gitian-building.md

 Signing Externally
 --------------------

-If your gitian host does not have your GPG private key installed, you will need to copy these uncommitted changes to your host machine, where you can sign them:
+If your gitian host does not have your GPG private key installed, you will need to copy these uncommited changes to your host machine, where you can sign them:

 ```bash
 gpg --output ${VERSION}-linux/${NAME}/pivx-linux-${VERSION%\.*}-build.assert.sig --detach-sign ${VERSION}-linux/$NAME/pivx-linux-${VERSION%\.*}-build.assert